Coobie/Mobile-Apps-CW/README.md

 Android app that allows user to search for a company or officer using companies house api and displays results in graph node diagram with interaction.

+Specification can be seen in Mobile Apps Spec.pdf

+Screenshots of the app can be seen in Screenshots of app.pdf

 Copyright Coobie and UWE 2019